kursion/js-cache-my-libs/README.md

 * use-cache (default: yes): make him faster to catch his prey(s).
 By setting use-cache to `no` this tool will become somehow very useless.
 So I won't recommend to disable this feature.
 * cache-dir (default: cache/): where to store the aliments.
 This is the directory where all catched file will be stored.

+#### CDN section
+This section will let you configure the real CDN servers that are needed to grab librairies that aren't cached on you system.

 #### LIBS section
 This section let you add *aliases* over the librairies that you want to automatically download.
 For instance, it will let you replace